highbyte/dotnet-6502/docs/systems/c64/libraries.md

 from that cycle's fifth pixel, and a sprite whose X is moved past the beam after it was shown starts again, so one sprite can appear twice on a line.
-It cannot start while its own data is being fetched (cycles 58 and 59 for sprite 0, two cycles on per sprite, so X 355 to 366 on the 6569); one still shifting when its fetch begins repeats its last pixel for seven pixels and stops;
+It cannot start while its own data is being fetched (cycles 58 and 59 for sprite 0, two cycles on per sprite, so X 355 to 366 on the 6569); one still shifting when its fetch begins repeats its last pixel for seven pixels and stops (a multicolour pair caught in its first pixel shows only its high bit there, as a standard pixel);
 and the fetch loads the next row, which can start on the same line, so a sprite whose X lies beyond its fetch shows each row a line higher.
 An X the beam never reaches (504 to 511 on the 6569) is never shown.
 The sprite's multicolour, X-expand and priority bits are read at every pixel too, so a